Frank Clark (American football): Kansas City Chiefs

 In the Divisional Round of the playoffs against the Texans, Clark sacked Deshaun Watson three times during the 51–31 win.

 In the AFC Championship Game against the Tennessee Titans, Clark made a game ending sack on Ryan Tannehill on a fourth down late in the fourth quarter to seal a 35–24 Chiefs' win.
 In Super Bowl LIV against the San Francisco 49ers, Clark recorded a sack on Jimmy Garoppolo on a fourth down late in the fourth quarter during the 31–20 win.

 Clark finished the 2020 season with 29 total tackles, six sacks, and two passes defensed in 15 games.
 In the AFC Championship against the Buffalo Bills, Clark recorded two sacks on Josh Allen during the 38–24 win.

 In Super Bowl LV against the Tampa Bay Buccaneers, Clark recorded one sack on Tom Brady during the 9–31 loss.

 In 2021, Clark started 14 games and finished the season with 22 total tackles and 4.5 sacks.
 Clark was also selected to his third Pro Bowl.

 In week 7 of the 2022 season, Clark recorded his first career safety, sacking Jimmy Garoppolo in the end zone.
 Two days later on October 25, 2022, he was suspended for two games for his arrest in June 2021.
-In the AFC divisional Round, Clark recorded a sack in the Chiefs 27-20 victory over the Jaguars.
-In the AFC Championship Game, Clark recorded 2.5 sacks in the Chiefs 23-20 victory over the Cincinnati Bengals to avenge the loss from the previous year and reach Super Bowl LVII.
-In the Super Bowl, Clark recorded 1 tackle in the Chiefs 38-35 win over the Philadelphia Eagles.
+In the 2022 season, he finished with five sacks, 39 tackles, one pass defended, one forced fumble, and one fumble recovery.
+In the AFC Divisional Round, Clark recorded a sack in the Chiefs 27–20 victory over the Jaguars.
+In the AFC Championship Game, Clark recorded 1.5 sacks in the Chiefs 23–20 victory over the Cincinnati Bengals to avenge the loss from the previous year and reach Super Bowl LVII.
+In the Super Bowl, Clark recorded one tackle in the Chiefs 38–35 win over the Philadelphia Eagles.
 It was the Chiefs' second Super Bowl win in four years.

 On March 7, 2023, the Chiefs released Clark.